inflection-zone/wisdom-zone/platform-engineering/Docker/Docker-compose document.md

 6. Go to .env file and change database configuration variable values according to your docker-compose file.

 **Note** : If you have mysql service running on your PC/host, you need to stop it first.
-If you don't stop it, it will throw error that port 3306 is already in use as by default mysql uses port 3306 on host & our container also try to connect to port 3306.
+If you don't stop it, it will throw error that port 3306 is already in use as by default mysql uses port 3306 on host & our container also try to access it.

 7. Open terminal inside your service folder.
 Write command `docker-compose up --build`.
    ("docker-compose up" command starts the containers. "--build" option build images before starting containers.)